pratikbuilds/sas-ts-guide/README.md

 | `mintAccountSpace`      | `number`            | The calculated size in bytes for the mint account with extensions.                  |
 | `tokenProgram`          | `Address`           | The SPL Token-2022 Program address.                                                 |
 | _Various_               | _Address, string_   | Includes other required PDAs and metadata (`credential`, `schema`, `symbol`, etc.). |

+---

+## References

+- **Official Documentation:** For more detailed concepts and API references, visit the [Solana Attestation Service Docs](https://attest.solana.com/docs).
+- **Source Code:** To explore the on-chain program and the SDK's implementation, view the [main codebase on GitHub](https://github.com/solana-foundation/solana-attestation-service).